 November is the month to be thankful.
 Really we should be thankful all year round, but because thanksgiving is in November it gets more emphasis.
 It also marks the beginning of the holiday season.
-For facilities that provide care for the elderly and adults this time of year can get a little busy.
+For facilities that has Movable Partition Walls it can help to maximize space and provide care for the elderly and adults this time of year can get a little busy.

 If you are looking for an easy and fun activity to do, we recommend trying out a Thankful Tree.
 This activity not only is a great experience for residents, it is also great for staff to learn a little more about each resident.
 As an added side benefit you can use this to showcase your facility.
 Let’s see how.

 First, think about where you want to put it and what size you want it to be.
 You are going to want to create the “tree” by cutting out the trunk and branches.
 You’ll want to draw it out first.
 Do your best to make it look like a tree with branches.
 Have staff, or if residents are able, cut out the tree.
 Now, go and put it up where you decided.